bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 This method is for when you have already installed free version and now purchased a premium license with same/different email id.

-**Step1:** Now go to the sellacious backend of your site.
+**Step 1:** Now go to the sellacious backend of your site.
 At the bottom of the dashboard page, click on the free license green text, which will redirect you to the license information page.

 ![](site-key1.png)

 ![](site-key5.png)

-**Step2 :** At the bottom of the page is your Site Key.
+**Step 2:** At the bottom of the page is your Site Key.
 Copy that site-id.

 **Step 3:** Go to your sellecious.com account > dashboard > subscription.
 In premium subscription, you'll see the license you have purchased.